top of page

 Calls vary, but here are some you might hear on a VCJ ride:

-• "Car up" - there's a car ahead of the group that you need to pay attention to
+• "Car up" - beware there's a car ahead of the group

-• "Car back" - as above, but behind the group
+• "Car back" - as above, but the car is approaching from behind

 • "Slowing" or "Stopping" - the riders in front are slowing down or stopping.
-Often accompanied by an outstretched hand.
+Often accompanied by an outstretched arm and hand.

-• "Hole left" - there's a dangerous hole in the road to the left
+• "Hole left" - there's a pot hole in the road to the left

 • "Gravel" - there's loose road surface that could be slippery